SeriousOldMan/Simulator-Controller/Docs/Team Center.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Telemetry%20Browser.JPG)

-While you are in an active session, lap telemetry data will be collected lap by lap for those drivers that have enabled "Collect Telemetry" in the "Session" menu.
+While you are in an active session, lap telemetry data will be collected lap by lap for those drivers that have enabled "Telemetry" in the "Session" menu.
 The telemetry data for the last few laps will be stored on the Team Server and will be replicated to the currently running "Team Center" for inspection and comparison with other laps.

 When looking for areas of improvement take a close look to the application of throttle and brakes and the activation of TC and ABS.
 Trailing off the brakes and the transition back to full throttle is the most important skill to master for fast lap times.
 This does not mean, that sometimes coasting around a corner is not necessary.
 Use the Telemetry Browser to compare your laps with the fastest lap of a given session and learn what exactly made you faster there.